Norway–United Kingdom relations

-Norway–United Kingdom relations encompass the diplomatic, economic, and historical interactions between the Kingdom of Norway and the United Kingdom of Great Britain and Northern Ireland.
+The Kingdom of Norway and the United Kingdom maintain diplomatic, economic, and historical ties.
 Both countries established diplomatic relations on 6 November 1905.

 Both countries share common membership of the Atlantic Co-operation Pact, the Council of Europe, the International Criminal Court, the Joint Expeditionary Force, NATO, the OECD, the OSCE, the United Nations, and the World Trade Organization.
 Bilaterally the two countries have a Free Trade Agreement, a Green Partnership, and a Strategic Partnership Agreement.